background

 Also, what was happening in their business when they bought your product or solution?
 Did they just get new funding?
 Did they hire a new VP of Sales?
 Were they in a scaling pain phase?

-And don’t forget the losses.
+Don't forget the losses.
 Mine your CRM for lost deals and churned customers.
 Why did they leave?
-Why didn’t they close?
+Why didn't they close?
 Sometimes that tells you as much about your ICP as the wins do.

 If every company under 5 employees churned within 6 months, that is a TAM filter right there.
 Stop targeting them.
 Remove them from your universe and save yourself the time and money.

 The data advantage here is huge.
 You are not hypothesizing.
 You are pattern matching against reality.
+We've also written about how to clean and enrich your CRM data so the patterns you pull are actually trustworthy.

 Scenario 2: you don't have a track record and you are starting from scratch, pre-revenue, or pivoting into a new market